Skip to main content

 COMMON QUESTIONS

-Is Akron tap water safe to drink?
+Is Akron tap water safe to drink in 2025?

 LEAD SERVICE LINE RISK